syncfusion-content/jsp-docs/jsp/Schedule/getting-started.md

 ## Binding Appointment Data

-Set the Scheduler `dataSource`, define an object of array data.
+Set the Scheduler `dataSource`, and define an object of array data.
 You need to import datasource in JSP sample and access the data in datasource by creating object of it.
-Refer the below code to define the datasource for the Schedule.
+Refer the below code to define the datasource of Schedule.

 {% highlight c# %}